-where pw indicates the value of the weighted pixel value, wm the weight of importance for migratory habitat, wb the breeding season weight, pm the migratory pixel value, and pb the breeding season pixel value. pw therefore provides a simple weighted average based on user-defined weightings for each season.
+where pw indicates the value of the weighted pixel value, wm the weight of importance for migratory habitat, wb the breeding season weight, pm the migratory pixel value, and pb the breeding season pixel value.

-Practitioners using a SSDS will often benefit from features customized to their management applications.
-In the case of the Pennsylvania Game Commission, a state wildlife management agency, one primary goal is to increase availability of woodcock habitat on state-managed gamelands.
-Thus, our tool required functionality to compare habitat suitability among gamelands.
-We used four metrics for comparison: average pixel value, total habitat, % high quality, and % medium quality, which were calculated using the weighted averages of the breeding and migratory season predictive layers.

-Each prioritization metric was configured to answer a specific question for management applications.
-Average pixel value, or the mean of all pixels within a state gameland, tended to favor small gamelands that were predominantly composed of woodcock habitat, and was intended to demonstrate where a small amount of habitat management might have the largest returns for woodcock populations.
-Total habitat was average pixel value multiplied by the acreage of the gameland, which favored larger gamelands that might not be entirely composed of woodcock habitat but might contain a large amount of woodcock habitat in aggregate by virtue of their size.
-Total habitat could be used to determine which gamelands would have the highest impact if they were managed for woodcock.
-Percent high quality habitat was the percentage of cells within a gameland greater than the 33rd percentile of all pixels in the state, and percent medium quality was the percentage of cells falling between the 66th and 33rd percentile.
+Practitioners often benefit from SSDS features customized to their management applications.
+In the case of the Pennsylvania Game Commission, a state wildlife management agency, a primary goal was to increase availability of woodcock habitat on state-managed gamelands, requiring functionality within the tool to compare habitat suitability among gamelands.
+We built four comparsion metrics into the SDSS that were calculated using the weighted averages of the breeding and migratory season predictive layers: average pixel value, total habitat, % high quality, and % medium quality.
+Average pixel value was the arithmetic mean of all pixels within a state gameland, which tended to favor small gamelands predominantly composed of woodcock habitat and was intended to demonstrate where a small amount of habitat management could produce large returns for local woodcock.
+Total habitat was average pixel value multiplied by the acreage of the gameland, which favored larger gamelands that contained relatively large amounts of woodcock habitat in aggregate by virtue of their size.
+Total habitat could be used to determine which gamelands would have the greatest relative impact if they were managed for woodcock.
+Percent high quality habitat was the percentage of cells within a gameland that had values greater than the 33rd percentile of all pixel values in the state, and percent medium quality was the percentage of cells falling between the 66th and 33rd percentile.
 These percentile-based metrics allowed users to quantify the proportion of a gameland which might be suitable for woodcock management.
-By multiplying the percent high or medium quality by the gameland acreage (also provided by the tool), the user can also derive the acreage in each gameland that could be managed for woodcock effectively.
-Further instructions for using these metrics in management are included in a user manual which is publicly available with the SDSS at www.woodcock.shinyapps.io/W-PAST.
+By multiplying the percent high or medium quality by the gameland acreage (also provided in the tool), the user could also derive the acreage in each gameland that could be managed for woodcock effectively.
+Further instructions for using these metrics in management are included in a user manual, publicly available with the SDSS at www.woodcock.shinyapps.io/W-PAST.